friendly/nestedLogit/docs/reference/plot.nestedLogit.md

 - conf.level:

-  the level for pointwise confidence envelopes around the predicted response probabilities; the default is `.0.95`.
+  the level for pointwise confidence envelopes around the predicted values; the default is `0.95`.
 If `NULL`, the confidence envelopes are suppressed.

 - conf.alpha:

   the opacity of the confidence envelopes; the default is `0.3`.

+- label:

+  if `TRUE`, label the curves directly instead of using a legend.
+  Default is `FALSE`.

+- label.x:

+  where to place the label for each curve.
+Either a single string, `"min"` or `"max"` (applied to all curves), or a character vector of length equal to the number of response categories with each element being `"min"` or `"max"`, e.g. `label.x = c("min", "max", "max")`.
+  `"min"` places the label at the left end of the curve; `"max"` (the default) places it at the right end.

+- label.cex:

+  character expansion factor for direct labels; default `1.25`.

 - ...: